About glandular fever

 - a general feeling of being unwell and tired

-- sore throat, which usually lasts for a week or two
+- sore throat, which usually lasts for 1-2 weeks

 - tender, swollen lymph glands, mainly in the neck (and often in the armpits and groin)